Lethukuthula-Sibiya/Project-1---IT-Developments/README.md

-# IT Developments - CMPG323
+# IT Developments

-Welcome to my CMPG323 module projects!
+Welcome to my IT Developments project!
 This repository contains a brief overview of the projects I will be working on in this module.

 ---